 You ever wonder about the origins of the phrase "once in a blue moon?"
 You might hear the familiar phrase sprinkled among your daily conversations with family and friends.

-It is usually a neutral phrase that implies something may rarely happen, something absurd or can be used along the same lines as, "when hell freezes over."
+It is usually a neutral phrase that implies something may rarely happen, something absurd, or can be used along the same lines as, "when hell freezes over."
 But where did the phrase start?
 It's not like there is a blue moon.
 Or is there?

+Let's get this out of the way first.
 Believe it or not, the moon can look "blue."
 Though you have probably seen a white moon or maybe even a yellow or red moon, a blue moon is indeed very rare.
 A blue moon may appear after a volcanic eruption.
 Large dust particles from the ash from the volcano wider than .7 microns will diffract red light creating a blue-green moon.
 This happened, in 1883 after the eruption of Krakatao.

-Nevertheless, the phrase that we love to use in our everyday talks did not really appear until 1821.
+Nevertheless, the phrase that we love to use in our everyday talks did not really appear until much later.
 When the idiom appeared in the 19th century, in the publication of Real Life in London by Pierce Egan, once in a blue moon meant "close to impossible" or "rarely."
-You can see it this insert from the story, “How’s Harry and Ben? – haven’t seen you this blue moon.”
+You can see this insert from the story, “How’s Harry and Ben? – haven’t seen you this blue moon.”

 Some do argue that it is a blend of these two events coming together.
 The phrase came into existence and was perpetuated by the blue moon phenomenon.
 When the first astrological blue moon occurred, more people have been inclined to use the expression.

 Blue moons can happen twice in a year, but this is extremely rare